FAQ – MEDICAID GEELONG

 The clinic triages patients depending on urgency.
 Patients may be prioritised in the queue if deemed appropriate by the duty doctor.
 To arrange a doctor visit after hours (11pm to 8am) please contact NHDS: 13 74 25 ; Pensioners and Healthcare Card holders are bulk billed; persons living remote to CDB may incure a fee for visit.
 In case of emergency where urgent medical attention is required outside clinic hours please attend the Geelong Hospital or dial 000 for an ambulance.
 Reception staff are trained in medical triage.

 Medicaid encourages patient feedback in order to continually keep abreast of issues that may arise during the course of your care.
 Feedback can be directed to the Practice Manager or Practice Principal either in written form or verbally.
 Please see reception for further details.
 Complaints can be directed to the AHPRA (Doctors’ governing body).
-Visit ahpra.vic.gov.au for an online complaint form or phone 1300 419 495.
+Download the Patient Complaint Form or visit ahpra.vic.gov.au for an online complaint form or phone 1300 419 495.

 10 TIPS FOR SAFER HEALTH CARE